Ah, the mighty casserole. The idea of it just brings back cozy memories of childhood. Made well, a casserole is proof that you are loved.

 Layer enchilada sauce-dipped corn tortillas with shredded chicken, corn, Monterey Jack cheese and sour cream to create this delicious Mexican-inspired casserole.

-Skip the breadcrumbs and try topping a casserole with Tater Tots.
+Skip the breadcrumbs and try topping a casserole with delightful Tater Tots.
 The crispy and golden potatoes are the perfect foil to the creamy and cheesy filling of this chicken casserole.

-Not only can this chicken and rice casserole be made ahead and frozen, it's a comforting way to get both small and big kids to eat all their vegetables.
+Not only can this chicken-and-rice casserole be made ahead and frozen, it's a comforting way to get both small and big kids to eat all their vegetables.
 When it comes to weeknight suppers, it doesn't get much easier than this dish.

 "This is one of those recipes that when you're in a rush, it's a one-pot wonder," chef Curtis Stone told TODAY Food.